br-mat/Wifi-temp-hum-sensor/README.md

 - phone charger or other supply
 - Resistors (2x *10k*, 2x *3.3k*)
 - Capacitor (1x *100nF*)

+Software:
+- Raspian (etc.)
+- InfluxDB
+- Grafana
+- Python (should be installed by default, probably some packages needed)
+- Arduino IDE or Platformio

 ## Description
 This is just a simple Project to connect a DHT-11 Sensor to your local network, sends its data and plot these values with Grafana.
 The concept should work with almost any sensor, as sending data with MQTT is quite simple.
 In my case I’m using a ESP-8266-01 because it’s a pretty small package. <br>